-Most of our supporters only know VNA of Albany in its present from, but may not realize that we are one of the oldest continually operating home healthcare providers in the nation, and the second oldest in New York State.
+VNA of Albany is one of the oldest continually operating home healthcare providers in the nation, and the second oldest in New York State.

 In fact, our organization had its beginnings in 1880, an era when doctors and hospitals were only for the rich.
 Albany’s sick and elderly relied on family members for care, often driven to abject poverty by their illness.
 That is, until a group of resolute young women resolved to find a way to address the needs of their less fortunate neighbors.
 They formed “The Fruit and Flower Mission,” delivering their wares throughout the community along with a smile and a desire to be of service.

 The Mission reformed as “The Albany Guild for the Care of the Sick Poor” in 1896, and the following year, incorporated as a 501 (c) (3) not-for-profit corporation.
 By 1889, the agency had begun employing and training nurses to care for patients in their homes.
 Within the next few years, meal delivery, dental care, and obstetrical services were added.
 From the start, free services were given to anyone who could not afford to pay.

 As the public’s need for medical care grew, so did the Guild.
 A clinic in Arbor Hill was founded, and nurses began traveling to regions outside of the city to meet increasing demand.
 By 1920, we had become “The Albany Guild for Public Health Nursing.”
 Almost 22,000 home visits were recorded that year, at a cost of 75 cents per visit.